top of page

 Launch of Titan IIIC with Gemini B capsule (NASA)

-The spacecraft itself consisted of two parts— a capsule and a space station.
+The spacecraft itself consisted of two parts—a capsule and a space station.
 The capsule was a modified version of NASA’s Gemini capsule called Gemini B. Although it looked similar to NASA’s many of the systems were changed for its missions.
 For example, the systems were upgraded for thirty days of orbital storage since the longest NASA flight would be only fourteen days.
 Another critical change to the Gemini was its heat shield.
 In order for astronauts to exit the capsule and enter the space station attached to it (and vice versa), they would have to crawl through a hatch.
 But in order to do this, a hole needed to be cut in the bottom of the spacecraft where the heat shield is located.
 If the hatch/heat shield was not in place during reentry, the crew would burn up and perish.
 The OPS 0855, also designated OV4-3, was the boilerplate used to test this method.
 It was attached to NASA’s old unmanned Gemini 2 spacecraft, which had already flown in space, as well as a MOL mockup built from a Titan II rocket propellant tank.
 To distinguish it from other Gemini spacecraft, the name “US Air Force” was painted on its side.
-The Gemini 2 and OPS 0855 would together be a prototype of the Gemini B. It launched on November 3, 1966, from Cape Canaveral’s Launch Complex 40 on a Titan IIIC-9 rocket on a thirty-three minute suborbital flight.
-Fortunately for the program, the test flight was a success and the capsule survived reentry, therefore becoming the first capsule to fly in space twice.
+The Gemini 2 and OPS 0855 would together be a prototype of the Gemini B. It launched on November 3, 1966 from Cape Kennedy's Launch Complex 40 on a Titan IIIC-9 rocket on a thirty-three minute suborbital flight.
+Fortunately for the program, the test flight was a success and the capsule survived reentry, becoming the first capsule to fly in space twice.
 Despite its success, it was the only flight of the MOL program.
 The Gemini B capsule is now on display at the Cape Canaveral Space Force Museum in Florida.

 Flown Air Force Gemini B spacecraft